Bertonlome/TARS/tbd.md

 [x] Add tars input composante de vent de travers sur checkwind [ ] How to set/ensure the frequencies for panpan/mayday call?
-[ ] The tars input should be boxed to look more like an output
+[ ] The tars input should be boxed to look more like an output [ ] Remove aviate tasks such as brakes hold.
+[ ] Create a version with only the interaction panel, as a new page [ ] Agentify the interface
+[ ] Add NLP for ATC

 this is the behaviour of the FSM for one example